-The image above features the Swiss mountains Dom, Nadelhorn and Täschhorn.
+The mountain landscape photograph below features the Swiss mountains Dom, Nadelhorn, and Täschhorn.
 Three beautiful alpine peaks with a height of more than 4,300 metres (14,000 ft).
 They are located in the Swiss Canton of Valais and are amongst the highest in Switzerland.
 I shot this image early in the morning.
-The light was still nice and soft and the fog and clouds just started to rise from the valley, adding a nice dose of drama to the scene.
+The light was still lovely and soft, and the fog and clouds just started to rise from the valley, adding a nice dose of drama to the scene.
 I was high up a mountain on the other side of the valley just at the right time.

-I captured this photograph titled High above the Clouds using a Nikon D800E in combination with a Nikkor 70-200 f/2.8 VRII lens.
+I captured this photograph titled High above the Clouds using a Nikon D800E in combination with a Nikkor 70-200 f/2.8 VRII.
 A lens with which I have a love-hate relationship.
 I almost always stuff it in my bag, next to 2 or 3 other lenses, when I go hike up a mountain.
 From a physical point of view, I always regret that at the end of a day … it is just too darn heavy.
 When I come home though and see the quality it delivers, I am always glad I did take it.
 I would love to own a good lightweight alternative lens, however.
 So, tips are welcome!
 The light wasn’t very bright yet.
 Therefore, I did not use filters to balance the exposure.

 The settings were: 165mm, ƒ/11, 1/200s and ISO100.
 I processed the photograph using Nik’s Silver Efex Pro, because I felt the image begged for a black and white conversion.
 I opted for a 2:1 crop to make the composition as strong as possible.
 I hope you like it!
 Click on the photograph if to learn more about it or if you are interested in buying a print or licence of this photograph of Dom, Nadelhorn and Täschhorn.